Attachment Styles + Neurodivergence: When Attachment Differences Aren’t the Only Challenge

 “Anxious” Might Actually Mean Dysregulated

-But with ADHD, similar patterns can come from emotional regulation challenges, rejection sensitivity and difficulty maintaining consistency (even when you care deeply).
+If you feel things intensely, need reassurance, or worry about the relationship, you might relate to the label of “anxious attachment,” but with ADHD, similar patterns can come from emotional regulation challenges, rejection sensitivity and difficulty maintaining consistency (even when you care deeply).

 This isn’t about being “too much,” it’s about your nervous system working differently.
 Again, this doesn’t mean you need to be “fixed.
 It means the relationship needs more information and tools to navigate the way your brain works.